How to set up an entry approval workflow in Gravity Forms (2 simple methods)

 • User account creation: If you have a user registration system, form entry approval can be used to review and approve new user registrations before granting access to the platform or website.

-Now, let’s took at how to implement a form entry approval system using two powerful solutions—GravityView and Gravity Flow.
+Now, let’s look at how to implement a form entry approval system using two powerful solutions—GravityView and Gravity Flow.

-A volunteer registration coin built using Gravity Forms
+A volunteer registration form built using Gravity Forms

 The initial steps of the View configuration process in GravityView: Selecting a data source and choosing a View Type